Anthony Grabiner, Baron Grabiner

 Anthony Stephen Grabiner, Baron Grabiner, KC (born 21 March 1945) is a British barrister, academic administrator, and life peer.
-He is head of chambers at One Essex Court, a leading set of commercial barristers in the Temple, and was the Treasurer of Lincoln's Inn for 2013.
-From 2014 to 2021 he served as the Master of Clare College, Cambridge and, since 2015, he has served as the President of the University of Law.
-Grabiner was non-executive chairman of Taveta Investments Ltd, the holding company of Sir Philip Green behind Arcadia Group from 2002 to December 2015.
+Between 1994 and 2024, he was head of chambers at One Essex Court, a leading set of commercial barristers in the Temple, and continues to represent leading corporate and financial clients.
+From 2014 to 2021 he was the Master of Clare College, Cambridge and, since 2015, he has been the President of the University of Law.

+Grabiner was non-executive chairman of Taveta Investments Ltd, the holding company of Arcadia Group from 2002 to December 2015.
+He was a non-executive director of Next plc in 2002, and a member of the Bank of England Financial Services Law Committee from 2002 to 2005.
+Grabiner was on the boards of Goldman Sachs International and Goldman Sachs International Bank from July 2015 to May 2021.

 In 1999, he was made a life peer as Baron Grabiner, and sat in the House of Lords on the Labour Party benches.
 In October 2015, he resigned the Labour whip over the direction the party was taking under Jeremy Corbyn.
-He sat in the Lords as a non-affiliated member and now crossbench peer, but remains a member of the Labour Party.
+He now sits in the Lords as a crossbencher.

 Early life

 Grabiner was born on 21 March 1945 to Jewish parents, Ralph Grabiner and Freda Cohen.
-He was educated in the Central Foundation Boys' School.
+He was educated at the Central Foundation Boys' School.
 He studied at the London School of Economics and Political Science, where he graduated with a first class honours Bachelor of Laws (LLB) in 1966, and with a Master of Laws (LLM) with distinction one year later.
 He was further educated in Lincoln's Inn, and was called to the Bar in 1968.